 - Is this payback period feasible with your current churn?

-- Can Google Ads be profitable/should we be using it as an acquisition channel?
+- Can Google Ads be profitable/should we use it as an acquisition channel?

-So let’s dive into the details on how you can build your own Opportunity Analysis.
+So let’s dive into the details of how you can build your own Opportunity Analysis.

 To perform an Opportunity Analysis, you will need the following: